• broken image

 broken image

 Understanding how group-level patterns of culture emerge from individual-level behaviour is a long-standing question in the biological and social sciences.
-We study whether, and under what conditions, different processes of cultural transmission can indeed be distinguished based on their group-level signature, in an effort to establish theoretical limits to inference.
-In other words, we ask how much information about underlying transmission processes can be extracted from population-level frequency data of a given temporal resolution.
-We also develop statistical inference frameworks to analyse real-world datasets (e.g. datasets recording the temporal change in frequency of different types of decorated pottery in the LBK period).
-Borrowing insights from population genetics, we use generative inference approaches which broadly speaking evaluate the consistency between different individual-level transmission processes and observed population-level patterns.
-In this way we hope to link empirical and theoretical work in cultural evolution closer together.
+We study whether, and under what conditions, different processes of cultural transmission can be distinguished based on their group-level signature, in an effort to establish theoretical limits to inference.
+We develop statistical inference frameworks to analyse real-world datasets.
+Borrowing from population genetics, we use generative inference approaches which evaluate the consistency between individual-level transmission processes and observed population-level patterns.

 broken image